samora/mpower-node/README.md

 ```

 # Running Tests
 To run tests just setup the API configuration environment variables.
-Then run:
+An internet connection is required for some of the tests to pass.

 ```javascript
 mocha test